shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 40 + 2 = 42
 $
 ```
 * See the [Labs directory README](https://github.com/shelleywong/CSCI211-Course-Materials/tree/main/Labs) for a full description of how to test your assignments.
 If you understand the described testing mechanism now, it will make your semester much easier.
-One of the most important aspects of this lab is for you to understand how to test your code!
+One of the most important aspects of this lab is for you to understand how to test your code!<br>

-Once your program is working, turn in `add.cpp` on [Turnin](https://turnin.ecst.csuchico.edu/).
-For more information, see [instructions for turning in files](http://www.ecst.csuchico.edu/~trhenry/classes/general/how_to_turn_in_assignments.html).
+Once your program is working, submit `add.cpp` to [Inginious]().

-You must pass all the posted tests to get credit for a lab assignment.

-Lab exercises are due by 11:59pm the Friday night following lab.

 ## Exercise 4: Say Hello